The speed of light in the

 2. The object is located between P1 and F1

-The image formed is virtual, upright, minimized, and located between F1 and O.
+The image formed is virtual, upright, minimized, and located

 Pay-attention the figure below !